ms2data/ms2-quick-start/README2.md

 > 🔁 You can reuse this pattern to embed multiple notebook blocks, semantic model views, or even full interactive dashboards—all powered by a single semantic definition.

+> TODO: Matt and Daniel to improve the sample app.

 </details>

 <hr>